coinrange/Hebe-Web/README.md

 It aims to solve the inconvenience of users in managing multiple digital currencies.
 In the future, more blockchain support and RANGE functions will be gradually added to make a decentralized wallet that supports the most chains.

 RANGE discount
-The shopping rebate platform is currently running normally, and the profit is used for repurchase / destroy Hebe, to list (for a certain platform, the purchase rebate profit 20w repurchase)
+The shopping rebate platform is currently running normally, and the profit is used for repurchase / destroy Range, to list (for a certain platform, the purchase rebate profit 20w repurchase)

 RANGE Centralized Exchange
 Currently being tested, RANGECOIN is used as a platform currency, which can be used for fee reduction and exemption, etc. The platform profit is used to repurchase.